Gregory Cromwell, 1st Baron Cromwell: Early years

 Gregory Cromwell was born in London around 1520.
 Surviving letters suggest that the home where he lived with his father, mother and grandmother, Mercy Pryor, was a happy one.
 Gregory's father, Thomas Cromwell, had "The habit of not taking himself too seriously; the friendly and familiar atmosphere out of which this comes was evidently the atmosphere of Cromwell's house.
 And he seems to have early displayed that ready gratitude for kindness, that fidelity to those who had helped him, for which he became noted at home and abroad.
 People liked to go to his home and remembered their visit with pleasure."

-A successful merchant and lawyer, Thomas Cromwell was a self-made man of relatively humble beginnings whose intelligence and abilities enabled him to rise to become the most powerful man in England next to the King.
+A successful merchant and lawyer, Thomas Cromwell was a man of relatively humble beginnings whose intelligence and abilities enabled him to rise to become the most powerful man in England next to the King.
 His own father, Walter Cromwell, had been a jack of all trades – a blacksmith, fuller and brewer who had, from time to time, come to the attention of the authorities.
 Thomas Cromwell was sent to school as a boy, where he learned to read and write and was taught a little Latin.
 Thomas Cromwell provided a more extensive education for his own son, Gregory.

 Thomas and Elizabeth had three surviving children – a son, Gregory, and two daughters, Anne and Grace.
 Thomas Cromwell's wife died early in 1529, and his daughters, Anne and Grace, are believed to have died not long after their mother.
 Provisions made for Anne and Grace in Thomas Cromwell's will, written on 12 July 1529, have been crossed out at a later date.